NIEM/NIEM-Training/Master NIEM Document/Exercise_Solutions.md

 ## Associations

-Q.  How might you associate a person with their aunt or uncle?
+Q:  How might you associate a person with their aunt or uncle?
 (Hint: "Facet" is the term the SSGT uses for code table codes.
 Play with the search options there to find this.
 Wayfarer won't be a help with this.)

-A. `hs:PersonOtherKinAssociation`.
+A: `hs:PersonOtherKinAssociation`.
 Find this by searching "Facets" for "aunt" or "uncle" in the SSGT, then see what contains that code table.
 The resulting XML might look like this:

 ```xml
 <hs:PersonOtherKinAssociation>